 When touring Petra you will be doing a considerable amount of walking and hiking, therefore avoiding the heat of the summer months, might be your best bet.
-Tourists from all over the world flock to this area at all times throughout the year, so it really depends on your personal choice.
+Tourists from all over the world flock to this area at all times throughout the year, so it really depends on your personal choice and the timing of your internship in Jordan.
 If planning a trip for the later winter months (January-March), it would be advised to bring a jacket and possibly a hat and gloves.

 If traveling in the summer months, lighter clothing options are your best choice, but keep in mind that Jordan’s population is 98 percent Arab; therefore women should dress in modest clothing.
 The best time of day to see Petra, if you are planning to take photographs is either early to mid morning or late in the afternoon, when the angled sun enhances the amazing natural colors of the rocks.